Missouri Regional Braille Challenge

 *Note that each participant must provide their own braille writer.
 Students participating in the Speed and Accuracy challenge (Varsity, Junior Varsity, and Sophomore Levels) must have a Victor Stream or Book Port Plus with ear buds or headphones.

-Registration forms for the Regional Contest at MSB:
+For registration/permission forms for the Regional Contest at MSB: